 Alternative ways of recording are used. children with sensory needs.

-On-going assessment of pupil's

-progress and attainment using Rising
+On-going assessment of pupil's progress and attainment using the PIRA

-Stars assessments.
+and PUMA Rising Stars assessments.

-Analysis of pupil progress for whole

-school, groups and individual pupils.
+Analysis of pupil progress for whole school, groups and individual pupils.

 Visual timetables in all rooms.

 Multisensory storytelling approach.

-Effective use of ICT across the
+Effective use of ICT across the curriculum.

-curriculum.